FtmsdtHosseini/IDPL-PFOD/README.md

  + *We generated IDPL-LSPOD's images by using the Python programming language.*

- + *We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add wave distortion to our images.*
+ + *We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add SineWave distortion to our images.*
 ## Summery of IDPL-LSPOD
 |#######| **Plain white** | **Noisy** | **Texture** | **Total image**| **Total Lines** | **Total Words** |
 :-:|:-:|:-:|:-:|:-:|:-:|:-: